fpusan/moira/README.md

         <INPUT_NAME>.contigs.fasta
         <INPUT_NAME>.contigs.qual

-  - If identical sequences are being collapsed, mothur-formatted name files will also be generated.
+  - If identical sequences are being collapsed, mothur-formatted name files (or USEARCH formatted sequence headers) will also be generated.
+  - moira.py will replace ':' for '_' in sequence names for compatibility with the mothur pipeline.

 PARAMETERS: